 The virtual world of multimedia messaging apps has taken hold as the primary medium of our daily conversation, creating a lot of scope for spam, bulk, and automated messages.
-Set in this scenario, one of the most popular messaging/chat apps, WhatsApp released new white-paper containing the specifics of how the company fights spam, bulk, and automated messages.
-As per the company, about 90% of the messages sent on WhatsApp are from one person to another, and most of the groups have less than 10 people.
-This announcement follows the Safe Internet Day on February 5, propping up the safe use of internet messaging apps in effect.
+Set in this scenario, one of the most popular messaging/chat apps, WhatsApp, released a new white paper containing the specifics of how the company fights spam, bulk, and automated messages.
+As per the company, about 90% of the messages sent on WhatsApp are from one person to another, and most groups have less than 10 people.
+This announcement follows the Safe Internet Day on February 5, propping up internet messaging apps’ safe use.

-The app abuse detection technology of WhatsApp has 3 stages, registration, during messaging and in case of negative feedback and out of its 1.5 billion users, it has already banned 6 million accounts over 3 months on account of either of these 3 stages.
-The first stage i.e. the registration is compulsory for all the potential users and its sophisticated machine learning systems detect abusive behavior and ban suspicious accounts at registration, during messaging, and in response to user reports, which makes for an impressive weeding-out-spam process.
+The app abuse detection technology of WhatsApp has 3 stages, registration during messaging.
+In case of negative feedback from its 1.5 billion users, it has already banned 6 million accounts over 3 months on account of either of these 3 stages.
+The first stage i.e., the registration, is compulsory for all potential users, Its sophisticated machine learning systems detect abusive behavior and ban suspicious accounts at registration, during messaging, and in response to user reports, making for an impressive weeding-out-spam process.
 WhatsApp sends a temporary code via SMS or a phone call during registration which the users must enter to authenticate their control over the phone number and SIM card for their account.
 “Since all accounts must go through registration before being able to send any messages, it is an effective starting point to concentrate our efforts.”

 At the registration stage, if the systems detect a similar phone number that has been recently abused or if the computer network used for registration has been associated with suspicious behavior, it bans them before the registration itself via the machine learning system, nipping the problem at the bud.